 By Gillian Scott, RMT

-Each and every one of us face different sets of challenges surrounding the social distancing measures we are all abiding by, particularly around stress and anxiety.
+Each and every one of us faces different sets of challenges surrounding the social distancing measures we are all abiding by, particularly around stress and anxiety.
 Try the above techniques to help you optimize your emotional and mental health during these times of shut-ins.
-We all need to do our part to help control the spread of COVID-19 and in the words of Stephen McNeil, ”stay the blazes home!”
+We all need to do our part to help control the spread of COVID-19 and in the words of Stephen McNeil, ” Stay the blazes home!”